 • Verify if there are regional laws limiting or banning the use of salt-based water softeners in your area or state.

-• It’s important to note that salt-based systems do leave a very low amount of sodium in the water.
-If you’re on a strict low-sodium diet, make sure to check with your doctor before buying or choose a potassium-based water softener.
+• It’s important to note that salt-based systems leave very low amounts of sodium in the water.
+If you’re on a strict low-sodium diet, make sure to check with your doctor before buying or choosing a salt-based water softener.

 Knowing the meaning of these terms can help you when shopping for water softeners:

-• Regeneration refers to the process through which water softeners discharges the minerals caught from hard water, and replenishes new resin to continue softening water.
-In large units this process can take up to 90 minutes.
+• Regeneration refers to the process through which water softeners discharge the minerals caught from hard water, and replenish new resin to continue softening water.
+In large units, this process can take up to 90 minutes.
 Your water softener should be large enough to withstand about three days without needing regeneration.

 • Grain capacity is used by most retailers to describe salt-based water softeners’ capacity.
 It refers to how many grains of hardness the softener can remove before it needs regeneration.